18F/content-guide/pages/urls-and-filenames.md

 to continue working is the first step in any process that involves new URLs.

-If a URL is changed, the old URL should redirect to the new one.
+Whenever possible, maintain original URLs.
+In all other cases, set up a redirect for outdated URLs and links; this is almost always a painless task for web managers.
 There are a variety of ways to accomplish this, some of them requiring more technical work than others.
 It’s most difficult to accomplish when moving from URLs that include query parameters, as some early website systems did.
 Sensibly-constructed URLs are easier to migrate.